kevingorski/github-commitmonitor/README.markdown

 GitHub Commit Monitor is an example project for progressively teaching how to use Node.js as a web server for the [Node Nerd blog](http://nodenerd.tumblr.com/).

+The latest version of the code is running at [http://githubcm.duostack.net/](http://githubcm.duostack.net/).

 The code for each article is tagged with the title of that article.

 ##Articles